hbroek/reken/documentation/developer-guide/chapter-7.md

     </article>
 </template>
 ```
-In the fragment we wrap the phone and email in `slot` element, which continues to make them default contente.
-Now the card can be used in another application with different info.
+In this fragment, we wrap the phone and email in a `slot` element, which continues to make them default content.
+Now, the card can be used in another application with different info.
 ```html
 <card person="employee.item" ...>
     <div>Employee number: